abaurens/Epitech-Sokoban/README.md

 Just keep in mind that the game wont work corectly if you don't put the exact same number of box and destination.

 For the maps :
+	The map have to be a rectangle.
-	'#' are walls blocs.
+	'#' are walls blocks.
 	'P' is the player. (just one in the map or the game wont start.
-	'X' are boxes.
+	'X' are boxes blocks.
-	'O' are destinations for boxes.
+	'O' are destinations blocks (position where you have to put the boxes).
+	' ' are empty blocks.

 You can control the player movements by pressing the arrows keys.
 You can reset the game by pressing the spaceBar key.